peteward44/atlasbuilder-rust/README.md

 Output using a JSON format which outputs as an array instead of a key-value object:

 ```
-atlasbuilder --template json-array my_image.png my_other_image.png
+atlasbuilder --meta-template json-array my_image.png my_other_image.png
 ```

 TOML format

 ```
-atlasbuilder --template toml my_image.png my_other_image.png
+atlasbuilder --meta-template toml my_image.png my_other_image.png
 ```

 YAML format

 ```
-atlasbuilder --template yaml my_image.png my_other_image.png
+atlasbuilder --meta-template yaml my_image.png my_other_image.png
 ```

 XML format

 ```
-atlasbuilder --template xml my_image.png my_other_image.png
+atlasbuilder --meta-template xml my_image.png my_other_image.png
 ```

 ## Using a custom meta data template

 Templates are stored in the "templates" folder where atlasbuilder is installed.
-You can add your own file here and specify the name using the ```--template``` argument.
+You can add your own file here and specify the name using the ```--meta-template``` argument.
 You can examine the existing templates to understand how it works.
 The templates are defined using the Rust crate [Tera](https://tera.netlify.app/docs#templates)

 ## --help output